-There are 5 types of Australian migrants & over 100 visas - but which are you elligble for?
+5 types of Aus migrants & over 100 visas - which are you eligible for?

 Jimmy Shi* contacts me from China.
 He’s rich, successful and wants to have an Australian permanent residence visa.
 In fact he thinks it is almost his right to have this visa and he should not have to pay anything to get advice about it as he knows just about everything there is to know from his own internet research.
 He also wants to buy Australian property for his children to live here whilst they study and whilst he remains in China making lots of money.

 This is a common but dangerous phenomenon with Google making everyone an apparent expert and the rising wealth of many global citizens.
 “A little knowledge is a dangerous thing” is an age old saying for good reason.

 So how does Jimmy go about getting his much wanted Australian visa and buying the property he wants for his precious daughter already at university in Australia?

 First of all, he absolutely must get independent advice from an experienced migration professional and a local buyers’ agent that resides in the local area.
 We can answer all these questions for him and fill in knowledge gaps he did not even know he had!
 Local knowledge is a very important ally when moving to a new country.

 Remember the laws change all the time, new migration court cases are decided every day all over Australia and due to rapidly rising real estate prices, especially in Sydney & Melbourne, Australia’s government has introduced new laws to curb the influence of foreign investments.

 For migrants wanting to buy real estate the main sources of migration will often be skilled, employment and business migration.